mcuntz/fastforest/README.md

-# Website of FastForest within UMR Silva of Universite Lorrane, AgroParisTech, INRA, Nancy, France
+# Website of the group FastForest within UMR Silva of Universite Lorrane, AgroParisTech, INRA, Nancy, France

 The website is published as: http://mcuntz.github.io/